markmcf/jump.android/Docs/Engage_Only_Integration_Guide.md

     mEngage.showAuthenticationDialog();

-You will receive your authentication token URL's response in the jrAuthenticationDidReachTokenUrl method.
+You will receive your authentication token URL's response in the `jrAuthenticationDidReachTokenUrl` method.
-When received you will have access to the body of the response, as well as the headers, which frequently contain session cookies used to coordinate the app's session with your web server.
+When received you will have access to the body of the response, as well as the headers, which frequently contain session cookies which you should use to coordinate the app's session with your web server.
 Parsing your authentication token URL's response for session establishing information, or retrieving session cookies from the header, is your app's responsibility.

-For guidance implementing your web-server's authentication token URL, see `Authentication-Token-URL.md`.
+For guidance implementing your web-server's authentication token URL, see Authentication-Token-URL.md.

 ## Social Sharing